-SUV plows into Wisconsin Christmas parade; multiple injuries
+More than 20 injured when SUV plows into Christmas parade

 WAUKESHA, Wis.
-(AP) — An SUV sped into a Christmas parade in the Milwaukee suburb of Waukesha on Sunday, leaving multiple people injured, according to the city’s mayor and witnesses.
+(AP) — More than 20 people were injured when an SUV plowed into a Christmas parade in the Milwaukee suburb of Waukesha on Sunday, the city’s police chief said.

+Chief Dan Thompson said the investigation is ongoing, but that a “suspect vehicle” was recovered.
+Some of those injured were taken by police to hospitals, and others were taken by family members, Thompson said.

 Police in Waukesha, located about 20 miles west of Milwaukee, were urging people to avoid the downtown area.

+WAUKESHA, Wis.
+(AP) — An SUV sped into a Christmas parade in the Milwaukee suburb of Waukesha on Sunday, leaving multiple people injured, according to local officials and witnesses.

 A live video feed of the parade from the city of Waukesha, as well as videos taken by parade attendees, showed a red SUV breaking through barriers and speeding into the roadway where the parade was taking place.
-It’s unclear how many people were injured, and police said they could not immediately provide details.
+It’s unclear how many people were injured.
+Police said they could not immediately provide details but scheduled a news conference near the parade route for 7:30 p.m.
+CST.

-Mayor Shawn Reilly told WITI in Milwaukee that he does not believe there is any current danger to the public.
+Mayor Shawn Reilly told WITI in Milwaukee that he did not believe there was any current danger to the public.
+Waukesha County Executive Paul Farrow told The Associated Press that there were multiple injuries, but he did not know how many or if anyone had been killed.
+Farrow was at the parade but left just before the incident occurred.
+He said he was on his way home when he saw police cars responding.

 One video shows the SUV striking what appears to be members of a marching band and several others along the parade route before driving on.
 The sound of the marching band heard before the SUV approaches is replaced by screams.

-Angelito Tenorio, a West Allis alderman who is running for Wisconsin state treasurer, told The Associated Press that he was watching the parade with his family when they saw the SUV come speeding into the area.
+Angelito Tenorio, a West Allis alderman who is running for Wisconsin state treasurer, told the AP that he was watching the parade with his family when they saw the SUV come speeding into the area.

 “Then we heard a loud bang,” Tenorio said.
 “And after that, we just heard deafening cries and screams from the crowd, from the people at the parade.
 And people started rushing, running away with tears in their eyes crying.”